History of NATO: 1949–1962: Beginnings

 The members agreed that an armed attack against any of them in Europe or North America would be considered an attack against them all.
 Consequently, they agreed that if an armed attack occurred, each of them, in the exercise of the right of individual or collective self-defense, would assist the member being attacked and take such action as it deemed necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area.
 The treaty does not require members to respond with military action against an aggressor.
 Although obliged to respond, they maintain the freedom to choose the method by which they do so.
 That differs from Article IV of the Treaty of Brussels, which clearly states that the response is military in nature.
 NATO members are nonetheless assumed to aid the attacked member militarily.
-The treaty was later clarified to include both the member's territory and their "vessels, forces or aircraft" north of the Tropic of Cancer, including some overseas departments of France.
+The treaty was later clarified to include both the members' territory and their "vessels, forces or aircraft" north of the Tropic of Cancer, including some overseas departments of France.